 Your mantra for the coming weeks should be PLAN AHEAD.

-There’s a lot you can do as an independent author or small publisher to prepare for the holiday season.
+There’s a lot you can do as an independent creator or small publisher to prepare for the holiday season.
 Readers might not know about the time involved in print-on-demand.
 And data from Salesforce shows that sites averaged a 43% increase in new visitors.

 Preparedness is everything